 Have you ever wondered who your ancestors were?
 You may have met your grandparents and maybe an aunt or uncle or two, but families have gone global, and many have disconnected.
 However, many seniors want to leave their legacy behind for you and their grandchildren and those who follow behind them.
-Providers of in home care for the elderly encourage seniors to research their genealogy.
+It’s highly recommended for seniors to research their genealogy.
 Not only does this keep them mentally active, it also helps them learn new technology skills.

-Providers of In home care for the elderly suggest that this new interest in going back to one’s roots sometimes is more than a social curiosity or casual interest.
+This new interest in going back to one’s roots sometimes is more than a social curiosity or casual interest.
 In some cases, your mother or father is leaving you a medical legacy for your future.
 Too often there are missing pieces that might have shed light on a diagnosis.
-There are many resources to obtain information about your family lineage.
+There are many resources to obtain information about your family lineage, including ancestry.com.
 Some are free and others have a cost.
 The best place to begin your research is within your family and community.

-Providers of in home care for the elderly encourage seniors to learn more about their ancestral roots and share the information with family and friends.
-Studies show that the more mentally active an older person is, the better chance they will remain so.
+Learn more about your ancestral roots and share the information with family and friends.
+Studies show the more mentally active an older person, the better chance they will remain this way.
 Your mom or dad will have additional opportunities to build off this information and to continue learning and sharing.

 Caregivers can be great companions and can help seniors navigate the web to find their ancestors.
 They can also be a great help around the house, such as preparing meals, transportation, light cleaning and much more.
 Give us a call at (239) 221-6326 to learn more about how Assisting Hands Home Care in Fort Myers can help your loved one.